PeterBid/Console-Logs-Video-App/README.md

 This is a full-stack application built with Django REST Framework and React.
 It was also my first experience using Python and Django in the back-end.

-The whole application was built over 8 days in a group of three devs.
+The whole application was built over 8 days in a team of three devs.

 ## Installation